|Top Previous Next|

-The Sequencer displays DMX intensity effects using a checkerboard pattern:
+The Sequence Editor displays DMX intensity effects using a checkerboard pattern:

 Several channels, each with a DMX intensity of 128 followed by a DMX intensity of 255

-Background and foreground effects are not themselves effects, but are rather modes of editing effects in the Sequencer.
+Background and foreground effects are not themselves effects, but are rather modes of editing effects in the Sequence Editor.
 These modes affect the behavior of tools (such as "Twinkle" and "Fade Up") in the following manner: